 Minoru Takeda, Japanese, 66 years old is the Chairman of aNew Energy (an advisory company for Renewables/LNG), Senior Advisor of GLX LNG (LNG Trading Platform Company), Director of Oxalis Chemicals KK, and Sr. Advisor of Uyeno Kosan KK.
 Mr. Takeda was with ExxonMobil for 22 years and with Royal Dutch Shell group for 14 years.
 He was the Chairman of the Board of Showa Shell KK, Country Chairman of Shell Group of Companies in Japan, and GM of Shell Upstream International in charge of the ASEAN/India LNG Market Development.
 For Mobil Oil Corporation, in addition to holding key positions in Japan, he was Director of Mobil Oil New Zealand, and has experience in Global HQ Downstream Corporate Planning.
-He also spent over 4 years in Deloitte, as Partner of Deloitte Tohmatsu Consulting and served as CEO of Deloitte Tohmatsu Corporate Finance.
+He also spent over 4 years in Deloitte Tohmatsu Corporate Finance.
 He holds BS and MS from Keio University and MS from MIT Sloan School of Management.
 He was a Visiting Researcher at Harvard University, Energy and Environmental Policy Center.